Christopher-Loynes/DisasterDetectionTool/README.md

 # An automated disaster detection tool written in Python as part of an MSc thesis.

 A text classifier is used to classify tweets into disaster-type.
 These classified tweets are then clustered using *Density-Based Spatial Clustering of Applications with Noise (DBSCAN)*.
+A disaster is detected if the number of tweets belonging to a single disaster-type exceeds a threshold within a specified radius.
+In the thesis, the values proposed are 80 tweets and 20km, respectively.

-To select the most relevant text classifier and parameter values, 2 stages of assessment are completed: *testing* and *evaluation*.
+After pre-processing raw tweets, the most relevant text classifier and parameter values are selected using 2 stages of assessment: *testing* and *evaluation*.
 Both are explained below.

 ## Testing
   - 4 text classifiers are tested.
 In the thesis, this involved 8 different values for each parameter.
 Each parameter ia unique to the classifer.
 Below is the name of each classifier tested and the parameter adjusted.